Bounds in the Projective Unitary Group with Respect to Global Phase Invariant Metric: Minimum-distance Bounds on

 The minimum distance of quantum codebooks plays a pivotal role in facilitating both error correction and error detection \cite{knill1997theory, pollatsek2001quantum,djordjevic2021quantum }.
 Here, we find the minimum distance of the example codebooks in $\PUN$.

 \begin{lemma} For any $ n \times n $ matrix ${\bf{M}} $ and an orthonormal basis $ \{ {\bf{B}}^{(n)} \} $ for the vector space $ \mathcal{M}_\mathbb{C}(n) $, we have

-\end{lemma} \begin{proof} This follows directly from the completeness of the basis.
+\end{lemma} \begin{IEEEproof} This follows directly from the completeness of the basis.
 The linear mapping from $ \mathcal{M}_\mathbb{C}(n) $ to itself, given by the sum of the outer products of the basis elements with themselves, is the identity.
 Explicitly, this means

-where $ b_{i,j}^{(n)} $ are the matrix elements of $ {\bf B}^{(n)} $, and $ \delta_{i,k} $ is the Kronecker delta function. \end{proof} \begin{lemma} The inner products of the transformed Heisenberg-Weyl matrices with themselves take the values
+where $ b_{i,j}^{(n)} $ are the matrix elements of $ {\bf B}^{(n)} $, and $ \delta_{i,k} $ is the Kronecker delta function. \end{IEEEproof} \begin{lemma} The inner products of the transformed Pauli matrices with themselves take the values

-\end{lemma} \begin{proof} This follows from \eqref{eqa24}, and the deﬁnition \eqref{Eq:HWmatrixes} of the Heisenberg-Weyl matrices.
+\end{lemma} \begin{IEEEproof} This follows from \eqref{eqa24}, and the definition \eqref{Eq:HWmatrixes} of the Pauli matrices.
 From these we see that the matrix within the trace is ${\bf E}({\bf F({\bf c})} + {\bf c}) / n,$ up to an integer power of $i$.
 The trace is non-vanishing only if this {\bf E} is proportional to identity.
-This occurs if and only if ${\bf F({\bf c})} + {\bf c}=0\mod 2 $, and according to \eqref{Eq:HWmatrixes} the integer power of $ i $ determining the sign $ \pm 1 $. \end{proof} \begin{proposition} The minimum distances of $\widetilde{\mathcal{P}}_n$ and $\tilde {\mathcal{G}}_n$ considering the global phase invariant metric are
+This occurs if and only if ${\bf F({\bf c})} + {\bf c}=0\mod 2 $, and according to \eqref{Eq:HWmatrixes} the integer power of $ i $ determining the sign $ \pm 1 $. \end{IEEEproof} \begin{proposition} The minimum distances of $\widetilde{\mathcal{P}}_n$ and $\tilde {\mathcal{G}}_n$ considering the chordal distance are